 In all the flurry of trying to pick a college, you might forget about something even more important – college admissions exams.
 It doesn’t matter what schools you want to apply to if you don’t do well enough on your college admissions exams or, worse if you forget to take them entirely.

 The SAT and the ACT are the two most popular college admissions exams, and both are universally accepted by colleges in the United States.
 If you’re like many high school students, you may be wondering what the difference is between these two tests and which one you should take, if not both of them.
 Keep reading to learn what every high schooler needs to know about these exams and how to prepare for them.

 How Important Are Test Scores for College Admissions?

 Most colleges and universities in the United States consider an applicant’s score on college admissions exams like the SAT and ACT.
-Many schools have a minimum score they will accept, though some schools weight these scores more heavily than others.
+Many schools have a minimum score they will accept, though some schools weigh these scores more heavily than others.
 Though each school is different, the fact remains – scoring well on college admissions exams is important.

 Though you should definitely do your best on the SAT or ACT, it is important to remember that these scores are not the only factor college admissions staff consider.
 But just how important are they?

 The purpose of college admissions exams is to create a common standard for all college applicants.
 In theory, a student’s score on these tests helps colleges evaluate an applicant’s academic aptitude and preparation for college.
 How heavily these scores are weighted depends on the school’s individual policies and approach to admissions.
 There are also other factors that are taken into consideration.

 In addition to SAT and ACT scores, colleges look at the following:

 - Participation in extracurricular activities

 - Application essays and personal statements